Nenkai/DriveClubFS/README.md

 ## Booting DriveClub unpacked

 Simply extract to the root of the game (folders in the extracted folder goes to the root).
-You are free to remove dat files afterwards (if you are using an emulator, or fpkg repacking).
+You are free to remove dat files (if you are using an emulator, or fpkg repacking).

 ## Format Documentation
 https://github.com/Nenkai/010GameTemplates/tree/main/Evolution%20Studios/DriveClub